Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Multi-Dependence PIBT

 \subsection{Backtracking}

-When no valid path exists for agent $a_k$ (\Cref{alg:md-pibt-main} line 10), some already-planned agents must be replanned.
+When no valid path exists for $a_k$ (\Cref{alg:md-pibt-main} line 10), some already-planned agents must be replanned.
 This generalizes the backtracking process of PIBT.
-PIBT forces agent $a_k$ to take its safe path $a_k.\tau$ and asks the agent whose tentative path collides with $a_k.\tau$ to replan.
-We generalize this idea as the falling-to-safe-path option, as described in \Cref{subsubsec:fall-safe}.
+PIBT forces $a_k$ to take its safe path $a_k.\tau$ and asks the agent whose tentative path collides with $a_k.\tau$ to replan.
+We generalize this idea as the \emph{falling-to-safe path} option in \Cref{subsubsec:fall-safe}.
 Alternatively, EPIBT proposes a different option.
 If the agent whose tentative path collides with $a_k.\tau$ replans, $a_k$ may subsequently obtain a valid path that is better than its safe path.
-Therefore, instead of immediately committing to its safe path, EPIBT allows $a_k$ to be replanned again.
-We generalize this idea as the attempting-to-replan option, as described in \Cref{subsubsec:attempt-replan}.
+Therefore, instead of immediately committing to its safe path, EPIBT allows $a_k$ to be replanned.
+We generalize this idea as the \emph{attempting-to-replan} option in \Cref{subsubsec:attempt-replan}.
 To decide between these two options, we formulate the choice as a hyper-parameterized function \ShouldAgentChooseSafePath (line 11), which will be introduced in \Cref{sec:md-pibt-param}.